 If the volume data have a z-axis calibration and z becomes some other axis the calibration will be lost.
 A warning is shown when this occurs.

 When the z-axis is non-spatial the sampling along it may be sometimes irregular, unlike the imaging axes x and y that are always regular.
 In Gwyddion this is represented by associating certain one-dimensional data with the z-axis, called the Z calibration.

-This function can display the Z calibration, remove it, extract it as a graph curve or attach a new calibration from a text file.
+This function can display the Z calibration, remove it, extract it as a graph curve, take calibration from another volume data or attach a new calibration from a text file.
 For attaching a calibration, each line of the file must contain one value specifying the true z-axis value for the corresponding plane and, of course, the number of lines must correspond to the number of image planes in the volume data.